 ‘Keeper of the values’ – and trusted advocate for the legal needs of business and life

 It was personal curiosity that drew Chris Malone to the field of general civil practice to serve the needs of small and medium-sized companies, contractors, licensed professionals, self-employed individuals, business owners, and people or families in need of legal support.
-Committing nearly his entire career to ThompsonMcMullan, Chris today serves as president and managing director of the firm, overseeing operations and setting the course for the future.
+Committing nearly his entire career to ThompsonMcMullan, Chris served 20 years as president and managing director of the firm, overseeing operations and setting the course for the future.

 It was an immediate sense of integrity and fairness in the air that drew him to the firm, where Chris today serves clients in general business and real estate matters – contracts, entity formation, and everyday legal counsel – and represents businesses and individuals in litigation across a variety of matters in Virginia and U.S. courts, with a significant emphasis on construction litigation.
 In addition, Chris maintains an extensive adoption and family law practice.
 As an adoptive parent of three himself, Chris personally understands the adoption process and assists families in initiating and finalizing adoptions to establish “forever homes” for children.
 Should contested issues arise, he represents adoptive parents and child-placement agencies in resolving disputes.